 Traffic on the rail network

 As the United Kingdom’s capital city, London remains the nation’s busiest region in terms of rail passenger traffic in the UK, thanks to its multiple railway terminals and numerous rail operators offering services into and out of London.
 Before the COVID-19 pandemic, the city handled more than 2,000 train services (arrivals and departures) to and from the city in one day only during peak hours, with connections further afield to France and Belgium.
 It remains to be seen how far the controversial planned HS2 high-speed rail line connecting London with other significant UK cities such as Birmingham, Leeds, Liverpool, and Manchester will foster further growth in inbound and outbound traffic.

-Controversy, conflict, and coronavirusCustomer satisfaction with the UK’s rail services is generally poor, as inadequate infrastructure improvements have led to regular delays and cancelations, increasing rail fares, and overcrowded trains.
+In the past years, customer satisfaction with the UK’s rail services has hovered around 80 percent, as inadequate infrastructure improvements have led to regular delays and cancelations, increasing rail fares, and overcrowded trains.
 Conflict over whether the rail industry should once more be nationalized is growing – especially as a result of the ongoing increase in rail fare prices.